 - Customization level – Companies with specific requirements will require bespoke software to fit their needs, but this will cost more to develop.

-Prices can range from $2000 – $4000 per concurrent user of the system depending on complexity of the system that needs to be developed and implemented.
+Prices can range from $2000 – $4000 per concurrent user of the system but may differ greatly based on complexity of the system that needs to be developed and implemented.

 Consulting costs would also be separate from these price ranges.